Sarawak Stadium

-Sarawak Stadium is a multi-purpose stadium in Kuching, Malaysia.
-It is currently used mostly for football matches.
-The stadium has a capacity of 40,000 spectators.
+Sarawak Stadium (also known as Tan Sri Haji Adenan Satem Stadium) is a multi-purpose stadium in Kuching, Malaysia.
+It is currently used mostly for football matches, athletics, live concert events, conferences, and formal events.
+The stadium has a capacity of 50,000 spectators.

 History

 It was built in 1995 for the 1997 FIFA World Youth Championship.
 The stadium also hosted the famous South American derby between Brazil and Argentina during the 1997 FIFA World Youth Championship.
 Notable names who played in the stadium include Thierry Henry, Nicolas Anelka, David Trezeguet, Mikaël Silvestre, William Gallas, Walter Samuel, Esteban Cambiasso, Juan Román Riquelme, Pablo Aimar, Lionel Scaloni, Helton and Mickaël Landreau.

 The inaugural edition of the AFC Solidarity Cup was hosted in the stadium in 2016.

 Facilities

 The stadium was completed in April 1997, and is one of Asia's world-class stadiums.
 It consists of 4 levels, with an electronic multimedia scoreboard, manila grass football field with patented drainage and synthetic running track.

 The stadium is also equipped with: